The Formula (1980 film): Plot

 In the final days of World War II, Soviet forces close in on Berlin, and Panzer Korps General Helmut Kladen is sent with secret documents that could be used to negotiate with the Allies and save Germany from the Soviets.
 However, he is intercepted by the U.S. Army and handed over to Army Intelligence.

 In contemporary Los Angeles, Lt.
 Barney Caine is tasked with solving the murder of his former boss and friend, Tom Neeley, whose death appears to be tied to a drug deal gone wrong.
 Upon investigating, Caine finds the word "Gene" written in Neeley’s blood and a map marked with the name "Obermann," which sets him on a trail of deception and intrigue.
-Caine learns that Neeley had connections to the wealthy businessman Adam Steiffel, who used him as a bagman for international deals.
+Caine learns that Neeley had connections to the wealthy business tycoon Adam Steiffel, who used him as a bagman for international deals.
 When Caine discovers that Steiffel's company had sent Neeley overseas, he convinces his superior to let him travel to Germany to continue the investigation.

 In Berlin, Caine meets Paul Obermann, who explains the importance of "Genesis"—a synthetic fuel formula developed by the Nazis that could potentially eliminate the world’s dependence on oil.
 Caine uncovers that Neeley was murdered over the formula, but before he can learn more, Obermann is killed.
 Caine is then joined by Obermann’s niece, Lisa Spangler, as they track down the remaining individuals connected to the formula, including Professor Siebold.
 Siebold reveals that Dr. Abraham Esau, the creator of Genesis, is still alive.
 However, after they leave Siebold’s apartment, he is killed, and Caine realizes that Lisa is not who she claimed to be.
 She admits to being a spy sent to monitor him, and Caine uncovers that the true copies of the formula are hidden with the LAPD and a Swiss energy company.

 Caine confronts the forces behind the conspiracy, learning that Steiffel had been orchestrating events to keep the formula secret for decades.
 Caine returns to Los Angeles and meets with Steiffel, who has kidnapped Caine's partner, Louis Yosuta, and is holding him hostage in exchange for the formula.
 After exchanging the formula for Yosuta’s release, Caine demands answers from Steiffel, who explains the cartel’s long-standing plan to keep the formula hidden.

 Caine reveals that he has already sent the formula to Swiss businessman Franz Tauber, who agrees to keep it secret for another ten years in exchange for a share of his anthracite holdings.